sawdahoque234/simple-MCQ-App/README.md

 - After that i create two function show and display.
    - i.if pageDisplay = true, then the page will be diplayed that means display block otherwise display none.Default false.
 ### Element.js
-- Here i create a elementCreate function for globally
+- Here i create a elementCreate function for globally.elementCreate function is a Blue print funtion for element creation which function will return a new element
-- elementCreate function is a Blue print funtion for element creation which function will return a new element
+- For this function can avoid repitation of element creation
 ```html
 const elementCreate = (tagName, nameOfclass) => {
   const newElement = document.createElement(tagName);